 - NEM (New Economy Movement): An innovative approach to blockchain, built for high performance and smart assets for business transactions.

-Investments to Avoid
+Investments in Cryptocurrencies to Avoid

 - Bitconnect, USI–Tech, etc.: Any trading service that guarantees a regular percent return is a pyramid scheme.
 Real brokers cannot guarantee a set return on their trading.